tomboro88/M2T4Embedded/README.md

 - Add unit tests for the expected code project.
 Then the tested expected code will be a reliable reference for the generated code.
 - Add custom UML profile that will enhance the possibilities to control the generated code primitives.
 - Implement event queue handling after cleaning up the generated code.
 A working prototype of event loop bare-metal as well as Freertos based code generation already exists in Python language with Jinja2 templates.
 Then the currently supported features are enough to implement real life applications.
-- Improved documentation how to use the generator with a simple PLC pattern that could be a basis for many reliable embedded control system designs.
+- Add documentation how to use the generator with a simple PLC pattern that could be a basis for many reliable embedded control system designs.
+- Add documentation with tips how to combine UML modeling and code generation with BDD (Behavior-Driven-Development).
 - Real life example project: a file system for flash memory resilient to power failures, generated from UML state machines - partially implemented manually already - waiting for automated code generator.
 - Real life examples for embedded platforms.
 - Advanced pseudostates: history, fork, join, entry points, exit points, submachine states.